decentralised-dataexchange/data-exchange-agreements/docs/datadisclosure-agreement-specification.md

   <tr>
    <td>2.1
    </td>
-   <td>If the organisation wishes to expose personal data to a third party, it creates the DDA template, If required, publishes to a data marketplace
+   <td>If the organisation wishes to expose personal data to a third party, it creates the DDA offer, If required, publishes to a data marketplace
 <p>
 <em>Output: DDA is available and is ready for any DUS to sign. </em>
 <p>